suyinwb/Election_Analysis/README.md

 When we use this script to analyse past year's election performance, we will be able to view historical voting sentiments by knowing which county has higher voters turnout and whom they voted for.
 If we explore enough past years' dataset, we can most probably be able to see which party (candidate belongs to) has higher voters, where the voters are from and are they likely to vote (example, in this case, Denver has a very high voters turnout).

 This can then determine the candidate's election rally and spending decisions to ensure the highest success rate of winning the election.

-In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.
+This script can also be used for any countries and their different election levels to quickly get their election results.

 **NOTE**: The results are saved in ```election_analysis.txt``` and not ```election_results.txt```.

 ------------------